-The moment Hiroki opened the door, the purpose of his friend's unexpected visit was clear: Akihiko was obviously on the lam, seeking refuge from his rabid editor.
-Again.
+The moment he opened the door, the purpose of his friend's unexpected visit was clear: Akihiko was obviously on the lam, seeking refuge from his rabid editor.

-The author staggered in, half dead from overwork and silently handed over his newest manuscript for review; dark-ringed eyes sought Hiroki's.
-Hiroki looked down at the pages in his hand and felt the other old thrill added to that of his friend's presence.
+Akihiko staggered in, half dead from overwork and silently handed over his newest manuscript for review.
+Dark-ringed eyes sought Hiroki's, who looked down at the pages in his hand and felt the other old thrill added to that of his friend's presence.

 "Yeah, because I obviously have nothing better to do."
 Hiroki gestured to his essay-littered front room with the manuscript.
 Then he looked back at Akihiko who stood silently, waiting.